virtualnobi/MediaFiler/HOWTO-USE.md

 `2000/2000-04/2000-04-01/2000-04-01-001.some.media.new.jpg` is thus a JPG image (last component `.jpg`) taken on the 1st of April in 2000, which is tagged with `some` and `media`.
 It also has the special tag `new` which means it has been imported automatically (and the tag has not been manually removed).

 #### lib

+Here are a few configuration files and images.
+See the "Advanced Settings" section for more details.

 #### import